Start of Main Content

 • Awards or loan forgiveness given to students at the end of the MBA support graduates pursuing career paths where compensation can be lower, such as the social impact and entrepreneurship fields.

-• Programs designed to advance women in business, including scholarships, clubs and special events like Kellogg’s Global Women’s Summit, which gather alumnae and current students to share knowledge and forge lasting relationships.
+• Programs designed to advance women's goals in business, including scholarships, clubs and special events like Kellogg’s Global Women’s Summit, which gather alumni and current students to share knowledge and forge lasting relationships.

 • Resources for mental health and wellness once students are on campus, designed to eliminate obstacles and allow them to fully engage in global exchanges, internships and innovative pursuits that extend their learning in and beyond the classroom.